System Design Space

 • There is a coordinator recovery strategy and durable transaction log.

-• Timeout policies tested for partition/delay scenarios.
+• Timeout policies are tested under partition and delay scenarios.

 References